forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 Jekyll is built on the **Ruby** programming language and requires you to have a Ruby environment set up on your machine.

 This isn’t the most painful experience, but it isn’t as simple as downloading an app.
-Luckily Jekyll has [great documentation](https://jekyllrb.com/docs/installation/) on installing Jekyll.
+Luckily Jekyll has a [great documentation](https://jekyllrb.com/docs/installation/) on installing Jekyll.

 ### Content